icyBeRed/stpihkal/stpihkal/hardware/lovense.md

 #### Get Battery Level

 Returns the battery level of the toy as an integer percentage from 0-100.

+If the vibrator is currently active, this value will be prefixed with an "s" character.

 _Availability:_ All toys